TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 Total PAYE Will be (band 1 + band 2 + band 3) – tax relief ( 2400 + 2083.25 + 3,762.60 – 2400 = 5845.85).
 The total PAYE for a Kenyan earning KSh 50000 per month is KSh 5845.85.
 Using our PAYE calculator and others available online, you will ge the same figure.

 Taxmate is a 100% accurate paye calculator.
-We accurately tally your NSSF deductions in line with the 2025 nssf rates, 1.5% housing levy, and 2.75% SHIF contribution to comeup with your taxable pay.
+We accurately tally your NSSF deductions in line with the 2026 NSSF rates, 1.5% housing levy, and 2.75% SHIF contribution to come up with your taxable pay.
 Our calculator applies appropriate KRA tax bands to determine your monthly PAYE.

-Our calculator gives the same results in comprasion to AREN and Wingubox.
-However, we go a step further and break each and every step of our calculation.
+Our calculator gives the same results in comparison to AREN and Wingubox.
+However, we go a step further and break down every step of our calculation.